raytopianprojects/Short-and-Sweet-Public-License/README.md

 We are not lawyers so use this license at your own risk.

-If you have any questions about this license feel free to open an issue and ask.
+If you have any questions about this license, feel free to open an issue and ask.

 ## License